Tutorial: Create a business process flow

 The System Administrator and System Customizer security roles have access to new business process flows by default.

 Specify privileges by selecting the appropriate radio buttons, and click Save.
-For more information about privileges, see Business process flow privileges.
+For more information about privileges, go to Business process flow privileges.

 Next, don't forget to assign the security role to appropriate users in your organization.